data-solution-automation-engine/DIRECT/DIRECT_Documentation/DIRECT_documentation.md

 ERROR_TYPE	| The Error Type table contains descriptive information about types of events or errors for reporting purposes.
 By default all errors are associated with the Error Bitmap but additional errors and error types can be added.
 EVENT_LOG	| The Event Log table is a generic logging table which is used to track and record events that happen during ETL execution.
 The Event Log table can contain informative details (i.e. ‘Batch Instance was created’) or information related to issues or errors provided by the ETL platform.
 EVENT_TYPE	| The Event Type table contains descriptive information about types of events or errors for reporting purposes, such as process logs, environment related issues, and custom defined errors or ETL process errors.
-EXECUTION_STATUS	| The Execution Status table contains descriptive attributes about the Execution Status codes that OMD uses during the ETL process.
+EXECUTION_STATUS	| The Execution Status table contains descriptive attributes about the Execution Status codes that the framework uses during the ETL process.
 FREQUENCY	| The Frequency table contains descriptive information about the frequency codes of a Batch run.
 LAYER	| The Layer table contains the list of Layers as defined in the ETL Framework Outline Architecture.
 Unlike the Areas this information is not queried during Module execution and is purely descriptive for use in reporting.
 The Layer is the higher level classification of ETL processes in the ETL Framework.
 MODULE	| The Module table contains the unique list of Modules as registered in the framework.
 To be able to run successfully each Module must be present in this table with its own unique Module ID.
 Module IDs are not generated keys and are consistent across environments and represent a single ETL process.